Skip to main content

 • How can I make sure my data is representative?

-• Is the measurement system reliable (…more on that in the next article)?
+• Is the measurement system reliable? (…more on that in the next article)

 Once you have measured the problem, it is time to compare it to the desired state.
 Does it meet your customer needs and/or other specifications?
 How big is the gap?
 In other words, how capable are you of meeting your customers’ needs?
-We will discuss Capability Analysis in detail in the next article.
+We will discuss Capability Analysis in detail in a future article.
 For selection and scoping, however, you should at least know where you are versus where you want to be.

 Example of Process Exceeding Customer Specifications: